jcostom/dnsomatic-update/README.md

 # dnsomatic-update

+**Please Note**: I'm not planning on updating this container any longer.
+Its functionality has been merged into another tool I built that handles DDNS updates for Cloudflare, DNS Made Easy, or DNS-O-Matic.
+You can find that one at [jcostom/ddnsup](https://github.com/jcostom/ddnsup).

 Lightweight DNS-o-Matic Updater in Python.

 Why build this?
 I was having problems with ddclient properly updating DNS-O-Matic, and wanted to rebuild it in Python and containerize the script.